The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 Organic search marketing and paid search marketing are two distinct and important components of a comprehensive digital marketing strategy.

-While organic search marketing allows brands to organically reach users through natural search results, paid search marketing requires allocating budget to target audiences using ads or sponsored content.
+While organic search marketing allows brands to organically reach users through natural search results, paid search marketing requires allocating a budget to target audiences using ads or sponsored content.

 Having a well-rounded and diversified approach to digital marketing means utilizing both of these channels in tandem.